3 Stories Behind Fife’s Emerging Street Art Scene

 This article has links to products and services we love, which we may make commission from.

-What does Bogotá in Colombia, Austin in Texas and The Kingdom of Fife in Scotland have in common?
+What do Bogotá in Colombia, Austin in Texas and The Kingdom of Fife in Scotland have in common?
 All three are misunderstood, undervalued as holiday destinations and now home to incredible street art!
 Fife, the region ‘over the water’ from Scotland’s capital, Edinburgh, is changing.
-The TV show, Outlander, has brought floods of fans over the Forth Bridges, the East Neuk charm has attracted more than just the St Andrews golfers and now the towns of Cowdenbeath, Glenrothes and Burntisland (amongst others), surprisingly, have something to spray – street art murals by the talented Fifer, Kerry Wilson.
+The TV show Outlander, has brought floods of fans over the Forth Bridges, the East Neuk charm has attracted more than just the St Andrews golfers, and now the towns of Cowdenbeath, Glenrothes and Burntisland (amongst others), surprisingly, have something to spray – street art murals by the talented Fifer, Kerry Wilson.

 Where is the Street Art in Fife?